A Lesson in Humility

 I’m sure to many it sounds selfish, putting my pregnancy at risk to—what?—earn some toughness medal?
 Prove some sort of independence point?
 My dad in particular had given me a really hard time about commuting while pregnant with my 2-year-old.
 And I get it: It’s one thing to put my own wellbeing at risk amidst traffic and potentially the elements, but that’s my choice, one I’m capable of making for myself.
 Baby doesn’t have a say in these types of decisions, and my actions directly affect Baby now, too.

 I guess the place I came to 2 years ago, and still am at today, was one of “agree to disagree.”
 As parents, mothers in particular, we constantly are making choices for our children, some arguably more life-altering than others, everything from what foods they eat to what sports they play.
 For my older kids, each decision is weighed, pros and cons, risks versus rewards.
 When riding my road bike while pregnant, I knew I needed to go slower, monitor more closely my breathing and pulse, always stay hydrated and avoid sketchy sections of a route that might be overly rough or slick.
-In many ways, even on unfamiliar terrain devoid of most traffic and at a comfortable slow gravel pace, I felt more in control than on the spring roadways of Bloomington, Minn.
-And so (with my husband’s blessing) the decision was made, training (and periodic morning sickness) continued, and I found myself warmed up and ready to go at Mile 30 of my first (and to-date the coldest, wettest) LandRun.
+In many ways, even on unfamiliar terrain devoid of most traffic and at a comfortable slow gravel pace, I felt more in control than on the spring roadways of Bloomington, MN.
+And so (with my husband’s blessing) the decision was made, training (and periodic morning sickness) continued, and I found myself warmed up and ready to go at mile 30 of my first (and to-date the coldest, wettest) LandRun.

 The Last 20